dansmyers/AI/4-Minimax/Notes/2-The_Minimax_Algorithm.md

 The depth-limited version shown above will prevent the search from branching out of control, but there are two issues that need to be considered:

 1. What is a good choice for the initial value of `depth`, which determines the number of levels in the tree?
 There's no fixed rule.
-In general, you should probably run the deepest possible search that you can without making moves take too long.
+In general, you should probably run the deepest possible search that you can without making decisions take too long.

 2. More seriously, what should we do about incomplete states?
 If `depth` reaches 0, we probably won't be in a terminal state, so we can't simply score a win or loss.